APA ADVANCED TRAINING INSTITUTE

 Lodging: Participants will receive a group discount on rooms at the Kellogg Center Hotel and Conference Center on the campus of Michigan State University.
 The ATI will take place in a Kellogg Center conference room.

 Financial Aid: The APA Science Directorate will be able to provide a limited amount of financial assistance to support travel and lodging of some ATI participants.
 If you wish to apply for financial assistance, please contact ATI for a copy of the ATI Financial Assistance Request Form and instructions.
-The completed form must be received by the APA Science Directorate by March 28, 2012.
+Please check the APA Website for when the completed form is due.
 Preference will be given to graduate students and postdoctoral fellows, but participants at other career levels will also be considered if sufficient funds are available.
 The amount of financial assistance that is provided will defray only a portion of overall travel and lodging costs.
 Applicants will be notified about financial assistance decisions after they have been accepted for the ATI and prior to the registration deadline.

 Applicants are also encouraged to consult with their research mentors or department heads about the availability of institutional funds to support this advanced training opportunity.